indurkarayush2004/-Image-OSINT-Image-Forensics/README.md

 <img width="1536" height="1024" alt="imageosint" src="https://github.com/user-attachments/assets/fd709d47-e2d1-4d33-ad48-b3aa986d3e61" />

+## Caution: This Repo is For only educational Purposes and use it only for the Study purpose, Dont try this at anyones Personal data that was harmfull and illegal, i can do  because i am certified Ethical Hacker.

 ### Introduction to Image Forensics

 - Image Forensics is the process of examining digital images to determine their authenticity, origin, and any modifications they may have undergone.
 It combines techniques from computer vision, digital forensics, and Open Source Intelligence (OSINT) to extract valuable information hidden within or associated with an image.